 So fresh and so clean, clean

-Whether you’re aware of it or not, pollens, allergens and bacteria are everywhere in your household.
+Whether you’re aware of it or not, pollens, allergens and bacteria are everywhere in your household, especially during the summer months.
 While they may not be making you noticeably sick, they’re certainly not helping, either.
 Some of these harmful particles are microscopic, making it easy for them to be ingested into your body.

 And, if you have pets, you’re doubly vulnerable to allergens, with pet dander (microscopic flecks of skin) likely to be found in every corner and crevice of your home.